CCBF Quick Facts and Tips

 • Examples include children playing in a pool or park, people running or biking on a new trail, or something unique to the project or community.

-• Have fun with it, like funny statues, town history, or innovative projects.
+• Have fun with it, like funny moments, town history, or innovative projects.

 • If action shots are hard to get, high quality scenic photos work well too.